 Ealing Liberal Democrats have set up a special “called in” meeting at Ealing Town Hall to challenge Labour-run Ealing Council and bring greater awareness to Southall’s Warren Farm to ensure it becomes a designated nature reserve and not built on which campaigners say will destroy the area.

-This Thursday (4 August 2022) at 7pm, the Liberal Democrat Group have ‘called in’ a decision which is a process where a Council decision is vetoed to allow for an extra meeting to be set up to review the initial decision.
-The ‘call in’ meeting is a public meeting and people can attend in person or watching on–line.
+This Thursday (4 August 2022) at 7pm, the Liberal Democrat Group have called in a decision which is a process where a Council decision is vetoed to allow for an extra meeting to be set up to review the initial decision.
+The call in meeting is a public meeting and people can attend in person or watching online.

 In a released document, Ealing Council has mentioned opportunities for development of Warren Farm which could include a cricket ground and which campaigners say will result in nature being destroyed including endangered skylarks likely to be lost if the plan gets approval.
 Previously there was concern that part of Warren Farm would be offered to Southall FC to build a new stadium but that appears to have been shelved.